 You can view your students’ progress on mastering these standards by viewing your teacher reports.
-AzTech: The Story Begins links can be found on this reports page.
+The link to the teacher dashboard for AzTech: Meet the Maya student reports can be found on this page.
 You should have received a password during the Growing Math training.

 Distributions and Mayan Trading (Bilingual English & Spanish) – This lesson is a bilingual version of the lesson above and features resources in English and Spanish.